Blam! (album)

-Blam! is the third album by the Los Angeles-based duo Brothers Johnson.
+Blam! is the third album by the Los Angeles-based duo the Brothers Johnson.
 Released in 1978, the album topped the Billboard R&B albums chart and reached number seven on the pop albums chart.
+It was certified Platinum in the US by the RIAA.

+Critical reception

+Alex Henderson of AllMusic wrote that the album "demonstrates that funk can be sleek and gritty at the same time...
+Blam! is excellent from start to finish."